NICK-FURY-6023/NICK-FURY-6023/README.md

 # README.
 #
 <h2 align="left">Hi 👋!
-My name is ₦ł₵₭  ₣ɄⱤɎ and I'm  from INDIA </h2>
+My name is ₦ł₵₭  ₣ɄⱤɎ and I'm  from BHARAT </h2>
 ###

-I'm a self-taught passionate BackEnd developer from India 🇮🇳
+I'm a self-taught passionate BackEnd developer from BHARAT 🇮🇳

 **About me**